ghga-de/ghga-metadata-schema/docs/schema_markdown/MaterialEntity.md

-# Class: material entity
+# Class: MaterialEntity

-A material entity is a physical entity that is spatially extended, exists as a whole at any point in time and has mass.
+A MaterialEntity is a physical entity that is spatially extended, exists as a whole at any point in time and has mass.

 URI: [https://w3id.org/GHGA-Submission-Metadata-Schema/MaterialEntity](https://w3id.org/GHGA-Submission-Metadata-Schema/MaterialEntity)